Skip to main content

 );

 Declare the view container and view in contributes.viewsContainers and contributes.views.
+Tree data provider registration routes through Cocoon’s fiber scheduler.
+Inline actions and welcome content are not confirmed.

 Webview Panels

-Create rich HTML-based UI panels:
+Create HTML-based UI panels:

 const Panel = vscode.window.createWebviewPanel(